 - Photos: It will be more difficult and time consuming to back up all your photos.
 If you lose or break a camera or memory card, you are more likely to lose photos.

 - Blogging: If you plan on having a blog, you either won’t keep up with it or you will spend a lot of time in internet cafes.

-There really isn’t a right or wrong answer to this debate.
-Everyone must decide for themselves whether or not they want to bring electronics on a RTW trip.
-They can certainly assist the RTW traveler and can be really nice to have, but they are also a pain to worry about all the time.
+Gadgets can certainly assist the traveler and can be really nice to have, but too many can be a pain to worry about all the time.
 It’s important to do as much research as possible and make an informed decision.
 It’s also important to be honest with yourself.
 Just because someone else has no problem traveling with no electronics whatsoever doesn’t mean that you’ll like it.
 If you’re a tech person now, that’s not going to change when you leave for the trip.
 So do your research, think things through, and trust your instincts.